 6 Money Saving Tips for Summer

-There are some obvious money-conserving strategies that probably have occurred to you already — for example, you could spend your vacation camping in a beautiful state park instead of visiting an expensive city and staying in a pricey hotel.
-But there are a variety of smaller-scale strategies you can try that will really add up, too.
+There are some obvious money-conserving strategies that probably have occurred to you already.
+For example, you could spend your vacation camping in a beautiful state park instead of visiting an expensive city and staying in a pricey hotel.
+But there are a variety of smaller-scale strategies you can try that will add up, too.

 Summer Saving Tips